jantman/awslimitchecker/docs/source/development.rst

 1. In ``awslimitchecker.services`` copy ``base.py`` to ``new_service_name.py``.
 2. Change the file path on line 2 in the docstring, the class name, and the ``service_name`` class attribute.
+3. Add an import line for the new service in ``awslimitchecker/services/__init__.py``.
-3. Write at least high-level tests; TDD is greatly preferred.
+4. Write at least high-level tests; TDD is greatly preferred.
-4. Implement all abstract methods from :py:class:`~awslimitchecker.services.base.AwsLimitCheckerService`.
+5. Implement all abstract methods from :py:class:`~awslimitchecker.services.base.AwsLimitCheckerService`.
-5. Test your code; 100% test coverage is expected, and mocks should be using ``autospec`` or ``spec_set``.
+6. Test your code; 100% test coverage is expected, and mocks should be using ``autospec`` or ``spec_set``.
-6. TBD - write integration tests.
+7. TBD - write integration tests.
-7. Add the new service and its limits to the documentation under :ref:`Features -> Current Checks <_features.checks>`
+8. Add the new service and its limits to the documentation under :ref:`Features -> Current Checks <_features.checks>`
-8. Run all tox jobs, or at least one python version, docs and coverage.
+9. Run all tox jobs, or at least one python version, docs and coverage.
-9. Submit your pull request.
+10. Submit your pull request.

 .. _development.adding_ta: